-In every artwork, my aim is to do something that catches the viewer’s attention, something visually appealing and thought-provoking enough to make them want to look again and again.
+In every artwork, my aim is to do something visually arresting and thought-provoking, something to make viewers want to look closely and to look again and again.

 In figurative work, the inherent power of recognizable images allows me to make paintings that evoke a psychological response and an instinctive perception of meaning.
 I concentrate on human and animal form because I am fascinated by their sheer complexity and beauty.
-The innumerable subjects available (athletes, dancers, horses,...) each offer their own perfection and unique set of contextual implications to be explored.
+The innumerable subjects available (athletes, dancers, horses,...) each offer a unique perfection and set of contextual implications to be explored.

 In the abstractions, I rely solely on visual characteristics, the use of pure color, shape and line to communicate an idea or a perception.
 Sometimes I start with a concept (stillness, heat, rhythm,...) and develop the abstract elements to express that.
 Other times, I start with a few basic visual components then follow where they lead me in a process of action and response.